 Gray Owl is one of Benjamin Moore’s most popular gray paint colors.
-It’s a lovely light gray with slight green-gray undertone.
+It’s a lovely light gray with slight green-blue undertones.

-The ever illusive perfect neutral gray.
+The ever illusive perfect gray paint color.
 I bet you’ve been searching high and low for it.
 I’m sad to tell you, that it doesn’t exist.
 Sure, you may find a gray that’s perfect for you – but it will have an undertone of some variety.
 You might love how it looks on your walls, but it may not look exactly the same on someone else’s walls!

 Gray Owl (2137-60 or OC-52 – same color, 2 different collections!) has been a very popular gray paint color for the past half decade, alongside Benjamin Moore’s other popular gray, Stonington Gray.
 If you are looking for a gray paint color that adds some brightness, but is certainly still a gray, then this may be the paint color you’re looking for.

-In the past year, the popularity of the cooler-toned grays has swayed in favor of warm grays as well as the uber popular greige paint color.
+In the past few years, the popularity of the cooler-toned grays has swayed in favor of warm grays as well as the uber popular greige paint color.
 Of course, many of you out there still love a cooler gray.
 They have a certain clean, modern look to them…when done right.

 What Undertones Does Gray Owl Have?

-Gray Owl has a soft green undertone that can also look blue in certain light.
-While the green makes it warmer than some other “cool” grays, it will still look like a cool, neutral gray on your wall.
+Gray Owl has a soft blue-green undertone.
+While the green makes it warmer than some other “cool” grays, it will still look like a cool gray on your wall.

-Agreeable Gray has an LRV of 62.
-LRV, or Light Reflecting Value, is the number that refers to how light or dark a color is on a scale of 0-100.
+Gray Owl has an LRV of almost 66.
+LRV, or Light Reflectance Value, is the number that refers to how light or dark a color is on a scale of 0-100.
 The closer the number is to 100, the lighter it is (white being the lightest).
 The closer the number is to 0, the darker it is (black).

-At 65, it has enough saturation that it is clearly gray, but it’s also light enough that it won’t feel heavy.
+At almost 66, it has enough saturation that it is clearly gray, but it’s also light enough that it won’t feel heavy.
 If your room is really dark and you’re hoping this will perk it up, it may not be light enough.
-Instead try Benjamin Moore Paper White.
+Instead, try Benjamin Moore Paper White.

 Colors That Coordinate Well with Gray Owl